 What I didn’t know then, nor could possibly appreciate at that age, was how nutritious nettles are, and how delicious!
-Nettles have been used as an herbal remedy for thousands of years, to help treat inflammation and urinary issues.
+Nettles have been used as an herbal remedy for thousands of years.
+They help detoxify the body, they are anti-inflammatory, they can help with circulation, allergies, hormonal regulation, and prostate issues.
+(Read more about nettles at WebMD.)
 You can buy nettle supplements and nettle tea.

 Fresh, raw stinging nettles sting!
 Wear protective gloves when handling them, until after they are blanched.

 You can easily make this soup without the cream if you are avoiding dairy.